shahidmalik4/shahidmalik4/README.md

 ## 👨‍💻 About Me

 4+ years working with sales, CRM, and supply chain data.
-I know what breaks pipelines, what makes dashboards useless, and what actually moves the needle for business teams.
+I understand what breaks pipelines, what makes dashboards unreliable, and what actually drives decisions for business teams.

 **Now I focus on:**
 - dbt models
 - ELT pipelines
 - Airflow workflows
 - data quality checks
 - Snowflake data warehousing

 — building analytics that people can actually trust.

 **What I've shipped at work:**
-- Reduced manual reporting by 30–40%
+- Reduced manual reporting by **30–40%**
-- Data quality frameworks that improved forecasting accuracy across planning teams
+- Built data quality frameworks that improved forecasting accuracy across planning teams
-- Built data systems used by leadership, contributing to:
+- Developed data systems used by leadership, contributing to:
-- PKR 89M+ revenue growth
+  - **PKR 89M+ revenue growth**
-- 11% margin improvement
+  - **11% margin improvement**

 ---